lindseygulden/leg-up/projects/lobbying/README.md

 ```
 3. [Command-line script to postprocess the compiled LDA-API query results](https://github.com/lindseygulden/leg-up/blob/main/projects/lobbying/lda_query.py).
 To use (from root directory command line):
 ```
->> python3 projects/lobbying/postprocess.py --config [path to config.yml] --oinput_file [path to filename where compiled results are stored] --output_file [path to filename where postprocessed results will be written, in csv form]
+>> python3 projects/lobbying/postprocess.py --config [path to config.yml] --input_file [path to filename where compiled results are stored] --output_file [path to filename where postprocessed results will be written, in csv form]
 ```

 ### Figures and tables for presenting results